Septic Tank Services: Frequently Asked Questions (FAQs)

 Will there be odors while and/or after the septic pumping service?

-There can be odors during and immediately after a pumping, but they should not last long.
-The odors are usually outside and will disperse a few hours after service.
+Yes, there may be odors during and immediately after septic & grease pumping, but they don’t last long.
+The odors are usually encountered outside and will disperse within a few hours after service.

 What do I do if I think I need a new septic system?